 Asthma expert, Dr John Dickinson said ‘Many elite athletes suffer from some form of asthma.
 The 2004 British Olympic Team had an asthma prevalence of 21% and in 2008 the prevalence was 25%.
-In some sports such as swimming and cycling the prevalence is closer 50%.”
+In some sports such as swimming and cycling the prevalence is closer to 50%.”

-He added “Many of the elite athletes I have worked with who have asthma have gone on to win Olympic and World Championship medals, demonstrating that as long as you manage your asthma appropriately you will not be at a disadvantage.”
+He added, “Many of the elite athletes I have worked with who have asthma have gone on to win Olympic and World Championship medals, demonstrating that as long as you manage your asthma appropriately you will not be at a disadvantage.”

 Dr. John Dickinson, Acquisitions Editor at Human Kinetics Europe, has published several research articles on asthma including Impact of changes in the IOC-MC asthma criteria: and Screening elite winter athletes for exercise induced asthma.

 People with exercise-induced asthma do not have to eliminate or limit physical activity, exercise, or competitive sports from their lives.

 Exercise-Induced Asthma: Pathophysiology and Treatment is a comprehensive reference that presents the latest research and scientifically based information you need to ensure every person can be physically active and perform optimally at every level of competition.